• Skip to primary navigation

 Whether you're a novice just dipping your toes into Chinese cuisine or a seasoned home cook hungry for deeper exploration, this dish delivers that rare balance of approachability and culinary depth.

 Chicken - Chicken thighs or breast can be used here, though thighs provide more juiciness and flavor due to their higher fat content.
 If you prefer a leaner option, boneless skinless chicken breasts work just as well but be mindful of cooking time to avoid dryness.
-We often make this recipe to use up leftover Costco rotisserie chicken!
+This authentic Chinese bang bang chicken recipe rotisserie method works perfectly with leftover Costco rotisserie chicken!

 Dark Soy Sauce - Soy sauce forms the salty, umami backbone of the dish, adding richness and depth.
 For a gluten-free alternative, tamari or coconut aminos make excellent substitutes without sacrificing flavor.